 Back in 2015, it was rare to see savings accounts pay 1% interest.

-Today, many online banks are competing for deposits by offering savings account rates approaching 2%, flowing through about half of the Fed’s rate hike into increased rates for depositors.
+Today, many online banks are competing for deposits by offering savings account rates in excess of 2%, flowing through about half of the Fed’s rate hike into increased rates for depositors.
 These rates will continue to rise as the Fed hikes rates.
+The increases are already apparent in the data.
+Depositors are currently earning more than $26 billion in interest on their savings accounts annually, versus $10 billion in 2015.

 But that rate rise doesn’t fully reflect what some smaller banks are passing through, as the banks with the largest deposits have been slow to raise rates.

-The rates on 5-year CDs have not been increasing as quickly.
-As a result, the rate curve has been flattening.
+The rates on 5-year CDs have also finally begun to increase, with some banks offering 60-month CDs with rates above 3.50%.
+As a result, the rate curve has been steepening.

-A reasonable strategy would be to invest in short-term (1 and 2 year) CDs.
-If competition at the short end continues, you can get the benefit in a year on renewal.
+Still, a reasonable strategy would be to invest in short-term (1- and 2-year) CDs.
+If competition on the short end continues, you can get the benefit in a year on renewal.

 Federal student loan rates are set based on a May auction of 10-year Treasury notes, plus a defined add-on to the rate.
-As of July 1st, rates for new undergraduate Stafford loans are expected to increase to 5.04%, up from 4.29% before the federal funds target rate began to rise.
+Today, rates for new undergraduate Stafford loans stand at 5.05%, up from 4.30% before the federal funds target rate began to rise.

 Prime consumers who shop around for an auto loan can still find very low rates, especially when manufacturers are offering special financing deals to move certain car models.

-But the overall rates across the credit spectrum have gone up since the Fed raised rates, in part due to the rate hikes, and in part due to recent greater than expected delinquencies in some parts of the auto lending market.
+But the overall rates across the credit spectrum have gone up since the Fed raised rates, in part due to the rate hikes and because of recent greater than expected delinquencies in some parts of the auto lending market.

 What can consumers do